-- Staffing ratios are high: - Coach journeys have ratio of 1:12 - Children aged 3-5 have a staff ratio of 1:4 - Children aged 5-7 have a staff ratio of 1:5 - Teachers will take into account the venue and its ratio requirements.
+- Children aged 3-5 have a staff ratio of 1:4 - Children aged 5-7 have a staff ratio of 1:5 - Teachers will take into account the venue and its ratio requirements.

 Whole School Transitions

 - Children should line up at the top of the stairs without talking. - Children must be kept as silent as possible and behave appropriately in the communal areas within the school. - The teacher is to stand at the top and bottom of the stairs where possible